 Talk to your doctor about getting tested for celiac disease, gluten sensitivity, and nutritional deficiencies, and assessing other symptoms you’re experiencing to help you connect the dots in your own health.

 Overall, trust your intuition.
-You may figure out the root cause of your geographic tongue and/or other unexplained conditions in your life by trusting your gut and experimenting on yourself.
+You may figure out the root cause of your geographic tongue and/or other unexplained conditions by trusting your gut and experimenting on yourself.

 Additional Reading